 Additional Information |

-or clinical social worker.
 For more information about bulimia nervosa, binge eating, eating problems, and weight

 control issues, please visit the websites listed below and the glossary that follows.